WenzhaoTang/Texture2LoD3/README.md

 Segment the the Steiched and Rectified images of WallSurface

 ## Step 4: Morphological Adaptation
-Apply morphological operations to adapt and refine the 3D building models.
+Apply morphological operations to adapt and refine the rectified images of WallSurface.

 ## Step 5: Texturing
-Utilize ray tracing and texture mapping techniques to apply WallSurface textures to the 3D building models.
+Utilize ray tracing and texture mapping techniques to apply WallSurface textures onto the LoD3 models.

 ## Step 6: Evaluation
 SSIM and PSNR evaluation of the generated textures.